kennethreitz-archive/.com/content/posts/120514-be-cordial.rst

 Every once in while, maintainers and community members will shun and insult a contributor's work.
 This is a perfect example of what you should **never** do.

 What if the Pull Request in question was the person's first time ever contributing to a project?
-They could be scared them away from the world of open source forever.
+They could be scared away from the world of open source forever.

 Instead of simply yelling at a potential contributor and causing a mess of negativity and stress; the maintainer should take the opportunity to educate the user.
-They should piont the user to a guide that outlines what the proper protocol for his project is.
+They should point the user to a guide that outlines what the proper protocol for his project is.

 As a project maintainer, it's *extremely* important to be respectful to your contributors.
 They often take what you say very personally.